SafetyWing vs World Nomads 2026 — Which travel health insurance is best for long-term travelers?

 - Cancellable monthly: You pay 4 weeks in advance, not for the entire trip.
 If you come home earlier or find a better policy elsewhere: simply don't renew.

-- Auto-Renewal: It continues automatically for up to 364 days until you actively cancel.
+- It continues automatically for up to 364 days until you actively cancel.
 No "oops, I'm uninsured" moment if a trip is extended.

 Contra